 Time-sharing (formerly known as “child custody”) is the term used in Florida law to describe the time parents spend with their children following separation or divorce.
 Naturally, one of the biggest concerns of parents in a divorce or paternity action is how much time the parent will be able to spend with his or her child(ren).
 Having a child custody lawyer who can answer the questions that arise and look out for your best interest is often both beneficial and will give you peace of mind.
+Child support will also have to be resolved for a divorce with children involved.

 Florida law favors involvement of both parents in the lives of child(ren).
 Florida Statute Section 61.13 states in relevant part “[i]t is the public policy of this state that each minor child has frequent and continuing contact with both parents after the parents separate or the marriage of the parties is dissolved and to encourage parents to share the rights and responsibilities, and joys, of childrearing.”